Skip to content

 Configuration

-Configure commit generation behavior in your user or repository config:
+Configure commit artifact generation in user or repository config:

 # Set default latency profile